 |Total and per person solid waste recycled||

-Government education initiatives and frequent media coverage have contributed to the wider community becoming more knowledgeable about how waste is managed, and more interested in recycling and re-using waste.
-Issues of particular interest include reducing single use plastics, excessive packaging, e-waste and food waste (IPSOS 2016).
+Government education initiatives and frequent media coverage have broadened the community’s knowledge about how waste is managed and heightened its interest in recycling and re-using waste.
+Issues of particular interest include reducing single-use plastics, excessive packaging, e-waste and food waste ().

 Status and Trends

 Waste performance data

 The waste generation, recycling and disposal data provided in this report is based on the monthly and annual reports filed by landfill and resource recovery facility operators in NSW as required by the Protection of the Environment Operations Regulation 2014.

 In 2015, the Environment Protection Authority (EPA) developed a more rigorous method of measuring recycling performance and waste generation which established best practice benchmarks and generated more accurate waste data.
 Voluntary surveys to estimate waste generation and recycling performance were replaced by the introduction of mandatory online reporting by most resource recovery facilities through the Waste and Resource Reporting Portal (WARRP).

 This improved method means that waste data collected since 2015–16 cannot be directly compared to earlier waste data.
 To illustrate the overall trends in waste and recycling, this report shows data leading up to 2015–16 in grey shading.
 Discussion of waste status and trends focuses on the 2015–2020 period.